Update: This feature has new updates. Please see the blog for details.

 The current Expiration policy allows you to set an expiration time frame for selected or all Office 365 groups .
 After the defined group lifetime, owners are asked to renew them if they are still needed.
 With this newly added intelligence, groups which are being actively used will be automagically renewed.
 This preempts the need for any manual action on the part of the group owners.
 This is based on user activity in groups across Office 365 apps like Outlook, SharePoint, Teams, Yammer, and others.

 Example: At Contoso, the administrator has configured the Group lifetime to be 180 days.
 Megan is the owner of the Contoso Marketing O365 Group, with Enrico and Alex as its members.
-Her group is set to expire in 45 days.
+Her group is set to expire the following month.
 If an owner or a member performs actions like uploading a document in SharePoint, visiting Teams channel or sending an email to the group in Outlook, the group is automatically renewed for another 180 days, and she does not get any expiry notifications.

 Manual Controls: Group owners will continue to have the manual “delete”, “renew” option for granular control.